Peak Design Capture Camera Clip

-In conclusion, we think that this is an awesome product and will be a great addition to many photographers’ kit.
+In conclusion, we think that this is an awesome product and will be a great addition to many photographers’ kits.

-Used in combination with The Cuff or The Clutch and attached to your belt would be one scenario that this product would work really well.
-Also, this is an awesome product to use with the Lens Kit (see image below – click the link to see our review) as you can use it attached to your camera bag, waist belt, or a strap.
+Used in combination with The Cuff or The Clutch and attached to your belt would be one scenario that which this product would work really well.
+Also, this is an awesome product to use with the Lens Kit (see image above – click the link to see our review) as you can use it attached to your camera bag, waist belt, or a strap.
 Click here to see their full range.